StevenRidder/Ridder-Field/README.md

 **The View from the Beginning**: On one side, you have the Cosmic Microwave Background.
 This is the baby picture of the universe, taken just 380,000 years after the Big Bang.
 The Planck satellite measured this ancient light with exquisite precision.
 When we take that data and use our best theory of gravity to roll the clock forward to today, it predicts the universe should be expanding at **67 kilometers per second per megaparsec**.

 **The View from Now**: On the other side, you have the Local Universe.
-Astronomers like Adam Riess use the Hubble Space Telescope and the James Webb to look at "standard candles"—pulsating stars called Cepheids and exploding Supernovae—to measure distances directly.
+Astronomers like Adam Riess use the Hubble Space Telescope and the James Webb to look at pulsating stars called Cepheids and exploding Supernovae to measure distances directly.
 When you measure how fast these nearby galaxies are rushing away from us, you get a different number: **73 kilometers per second per megaparsec**.

 **The Crisis**: 67 is not 73.
 The statistical chance of this being a fluke is less than one in a million.
 The modern universe is expanding faster than the laws of physics say it should.
 It is as if a mysterious wind has picked up, pushing the galaxies apart faster than gravity can hold them back.